H4K20me

 H4K20me2 is the most common methylation state on histone H4 and was one of the earliest modified histone residues to be identified back in pea and calf extracts in 1969.
-It is also the only identified methylated lysine residue on the H4 histone.
+It is one of only two identified methylated lysine residues on the H4 histone, the other being monomethylated H4K12.

 Each degree of methylation at H4K20 has a very different cellular process.
 The loss of H4K20me3 along with a reduction of H4K16ac is a strong indicator of cancer.

 Nomenclature

 H4K20me indicates monomethylation of lysine 20 on histone H4 protein subunit:

-Lysine Methylation
+Lysine methylation

 This diagram shows the progressive methylation of a lysine residue.
-The mono-methylation denotes the methylation present in H4K20me.
+The mono-methylation (second from left) denotes the methylation present in H4K20me.

 H4K20me exists in three distinct states as mono-, di- and trimethylation.

 H4K20me1

 H4K20me1 is associated with transcriptional activation.

 H4K20me2

 H4K20me2 is similar to H4K20me1 but has a different distribution and this dimethylation controls the cell cycle and DNA damage response.

 H4K20me3

 H4K20me3 is very different.
 H4K20me3 represses transcription when present at promoters.
 H4K20me3 also silences repetitive DNA and transposons.
 The loss of H4K20me3 defines cancer along with a reduction of H4K16ac.